rust-lang/reference/src/inline-assembly.md

 r[dynamic.asm.operands.sym-expr]
 A sym-expr is a path-expr.
 If the `path-expr` does not refer to a `static` item or a `fn` item, the program is ill-formed.

 >[!NOTE]
 > the path-expr may have any type, including a type that isn't an *asm operand type*, and may be either mutable or immutable.

+r[dynamic.asm.operand.sym]
+A sym operand is an operand that uses the `sym` keyword.
+The operand contains a `sym-expr` that specifies the item the symbol refers to.

 r[dynamic.asm.operands.expansion]
 Each operand_spec is expanded in the *joined asm-string* according to the modifiers in `modifier_spec` and the operand.
 Each reg_operand is assigned to a register according to the reg_spec, and expands to the appropriate version of the `reg_operand`, in the format expected by the asm syntax in effect to specify the appropriate register.
-A sym-expr expand to the linkage name ([dynamic.linkage.name]) of the item referred to by the `path-expr`, if it has either the `#[no_mangle]` or `#[export_name]` attribute, or is defined in an `extern` block, and otherwise, it expands to an unspecified string that can be used within the *expanded asm-string* to refer to the item.
+A sym operand expand to the linkage name ([dynamic.linkage.name]) of the item referred to by the `path-expr`, if it has either the `#[no_mangle]` or `#[export_name]` attribute, or is defined in an `extern` block, and otherwise, it expands to an unspecified string that can be used within the *expanded asm-string* to refer to the item.

 >[!NOTE]
 > The name given to an item used by a sym-expr that does not have a linkage name may be known as the "mangled" name of the item.

+>[!NOTE]
+> A sym operand does not include any relocation modifeirs such as `@plt` or `@tpoff`.
+The *joined asm-string* is responsible for including these as necessary.

 >[!TARGET-SPECIFIC]
 > On x86 and x86_64 targets, the register name is expanded as-is if the `options(att_syntax)` is not used, and with the `%` prefix if `options(att_syntax)` is used.

+r[dynamic.asm.operands.global]
+The program shall not use an operand, other than a sym operand in the expansion of the [`core::arch::global_asm!`] macro.

 ## Register operands